sweet-tooth-clojure/describe/README.md

 describe is built to accommodate this kind of scenario.
 It's still a baby, and just as I plan to treat my own eventual human babies, I've already put it to work but I don't expect it to be perfect.
-In particular, describe is more verbose than spec or vlad.
+In particular, describe is more verbose than other libraries.
 If that doesn't appeal to you, [vlad](https://github.com/logaan/vlad) is another good option.